urme-b/PulseShift/README.md

 - Enter conditions (or pull live DC weather) → get the probability the session is **suppressed**, a risk band, and a recommendation.
 - Scans the next 24 h of forecast + hourly AQI and points to the **lowest-risk safe daytime hour**.
 - Hard safety rails override the model: **heat index ≥ 103 °F or AQI ≥ 150 → unsafe, full stop**.
-- Inference is a 12-coefficient logistic dot product through a sigmoid — **no server, no build step, no API keys**.
+- Inference is a 12-coefficient logistic dot product through a sigmoid.

 ## Architecture